couchbaselabs/eviction-reschedule-hook/CONTRIBUTE.md

 ```bash
 make test
 ```
-The e2e tests will require a running K8s cluster.
+The e2e tests will require a running K8s cluster and reschedule hook image loaded as couchbase/eviction-reschedule-hook:latest.
 If this is not available, consider running the test workflow using [act](#submitting-pull-requests).

 ### Test Guidelines